chefgs/cloud_init/README.md

 ## Target audience for this demo
-Chef developers or teams looking to implement Chef in-spec script Developers/testers looking to implement Chef Test Kitchen in real-time using AWS EC2 VM.
+Chef developers or teams looking to implement Chef in-spec script Developers/testers looking to implement Chef Test Kitchen in real-time using `AWS EC2 VM`.

 ## Objective:
 ### Cookbook in this repo, does following steps